content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 `func (o *ContainerContainerPushRepositoryResponse) UnsetRetainRepoVersions()`

 UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
-### GetManifestSigningService
+### GetDescription

-`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningService() string`
+`func (o *ContainerContainerPushRepositoryResponse) GetDescription() string`

-GetManifestSigningService returns the ManifestSigningService field if non-nil, zero value otherwise.
+GetDescription returns the Description field if non-nil, zero value otherwise.

-### GetManifestSigningServiceOk
+### GetDescriptionOk

-`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningServiceOk() (*string, bool)`
+`func (o *ContainerContainerPushRepositoryResponse) GetDescriptionOk() (*string, bool)`

-GetManifestSigningServiceOk returns a tuple with the ManifestSigningService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDescriptionOk returns a tuple with the Description field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManifestSigningService
+### SetDescription

-`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningService(v string)`
+`func (o *ContainerContainerPushRepositoryResponse) SetDescription(v string)`

-SetManifestSigningService sets ManifestSigningService field to given value.
+SetDescription sets Description field to given value.

-### HasManifestSigningService
+### HasDescription

-`func (o *ContainerContainerPushRepositoryResponse) HasManifestSigningService() bool`
+`func (o *ContainerContainerPushRepositoryResponse) HasDescription() bool`

-HasManifestSigningService returns a boolean if a field has been set.
+HasDescription returns a boolean if a field has been set.

-### SetManifestSigningServiceNil
+### SetDescriptionNil

-`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningServiceNil(b bool)`
+`func (o *ContainerContainerPushRepositoryResponse) SetDescriptionNil(b bool)`

- SetManifestSigningServiceNil sets the value for ManifestSigningService to be an explicit nil
+ SetDescriptionNil sets the value for Description to be an explicit nil

-### UnsetManifestSigningService
+### UnsetDescription
-`func (o *ContainerContainerPushRepositoryResponse) UnsetManifestSigningService()`
+`func (o *ContainerContainerPushRepositoryResponse) UnsetDescription()`

-UnsetManifestSigningService ensures that no value is present for ManifestSigningService, not even an explicit nil
+UnsetDescription ensures that no value is present for Description, not even an explicit nil
+### GetVersionsHref

+`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHref() string`

+GetVersionsHref returns the VersionsHref field if non-nil, zero value otherwise.

+### GetVersionsHrefOk

+`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHrefOk() (*string, bool)`

+GetVersionsHrefOk returns a tuple with the VersionsHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVersionsHref

+`func (o *ContainerContainerPushRepositoryResponse) SetVersionsHref(v string)`

+SetVersionsHref sets VersionsHref field to given value.

+### HasVersionsHref

+`func (o *ContainerContainerPushRepositoryResponse) HasVersionsHref() bool`

+HasVersionsHref returns a boolean if a field has been set.

 ### GetName

 `func (o *ContainerContainerPushRepositoryResponse) GetName() string`